PLK2/RockPro64-Simple-Server/Appendix-ii-Troubleshooting.md

 ## Apps suddenly break after installing a new program
 - Check Traefik logs and read error messages: `sudo docker logs traefik`
-- Installed Flame, then Gotify stopped working.
+- E.g., I installed Flame, then Gotify stopped working.
 Turns out it's because I hadn't changed the "router" name in the "Labels" section--I still had it written as "gotify" so I changed it to "flame" and that fixed it.